 Laser cutting is one of several processes, with the others being marking, welding, drilling, engraving, ablation, additive manufacturing and cleaning.
 The cutting process has some similarities and overlaps to the drilling and engraving processes and... read more >

 Laser cutting is one of many processes that have noticed a much more widespread use over recent years.
-Many of the laser-based processes have similar benefits and applications, and as one laser machine can perform multiple processes, it can be hard... read more >
+Many of the laser-based processes have similar benefits and applications, and as one cutting laser machine can perform multiple processes, it can... read more >

 As the world of technology continues to develop at a rate like which we’ve never seen before, industries, manufacturers, developers and governments look for ways to speed up processes, cut back on costs and deliver improved quality and... read more >

 Laser cutting is now one of the most widely used manufacturing processes in the world.
-Finding a home in industries such as the aerospace, automotive, electronics, semiconductor and medical sectors, it’s clear that it offers a huge range of... read more >
+Finding a home in industries such as the aerospace, automotive (including e-mobility), electronics, semiconductor and medical sectors, it’s clear that it offers... read more >

 Laser cutting is now an extremely common process in many sectors, being used widely in manufacturing plants, for laser-based surgery and even as a means of art.
 But, despite this widespread use, cutting along with all laser processes, remains as... read more >